Airtable/blocks/docs/api.md

 Returns **UnsetFn**

-### minSize

-Can be watched.
-The minimum dimensions of the block - if the viewport gets smaller than this size, an overlay will be shown asking the user to resize the block to be bigger.
-Returns the largest set of dimensions added with addMinSize.
-If `width` or `height` is null, it means there is no minSize constraint on that dimension.

-Type: ViewportSizeConstraint

-Returns **ViewportSizeConstraint**

 ### addMinSize

 Add a minimum frame size constraint.
 Returns a function that can be called to remove the added